 Of course, we can also come up with scenarios where the benefits of a more concentrated higher-frequency rebalanced momentum fund is negative.
-For example, if the monthly rebalance costs are 100bps, or 1200bps per year, now the Net CAGR = 18.00% – 13% = 5%, which is worse than the lower cost momentum fund and worse than the overall buy and hold market portfolio.
+The question is — how high should the assumed transaction costs be?
 Check out the RAFI piece for more examples and in-depth analysis.
 The chart below from RAFI shows how important trading costs can be.

 This simple discussion should highlight a few things:

 - Momentum works on a gross of fee basis.